 Practice Before You Witness

-Before you witness to someone, think about it and rehearse it in advance.
+Before you witness to children, think about it and rehearse it in advance.
 Rehearse the answers to the following questions, and you will take the first steps toward preparedness.

 Easy Ways to Witness